goashok/goashok.github.com/_posts/2013-09-14-create-rules-engine.md

 XpressIt

 * <a href="https://github.com/goashok/XpressIt">XpressIt</a>, You can find the test classes in src/main/test.
-* <a href="http://www.drexten.com/documentation/?page_id=27">QuickStart</a>, A quick start guide that covers all the features supported by XpressIt
+* <a href="http://www.drexten.com/documentation/?page_id=27">QuickStart</a>, A quick start guide that covers all the features supported by XpressIt.
+Highly recommend to take a look in case you need to build your own implementation.